Nhật Tân Bridge

 The Nhật Tân Bridge (or Vietnam–Japan Friendship Bridge) is a cable-stayed bridge crossing the Red River in Hanoi, inaugurated on 4 January 2015.
 It forms part of a new six-lane highway linking Hanoi and Noi Bai International Airport.
 The project is funded by a Japan International Cooperation Agency ODA loan.

 Nhat Tan Bridge has a total length of 8.3 km, including a 3.7 km bridge, with 1.5 km cable-stayed bridge with five spans crossing the Red River.
 The bridge is 33.2 m wide, divided into four lanes for motorized vehicles, two lanes for buses, two lanes for mixed vehicles and pedestrian paths.
 Each span has 11 pairs of cables.

-Nhat Tan Bridge was designed and built to become a new icon of the capital, its five towers symbolizing the five ancient gates of Hanoi.
-In the summer of 2017, Hanoi partnered with the Dutch company Philips to illuminate the bridge at night.
-The system is claimed to be able to create 16.7 million colors.